pwatson100/token-action-hud-symbaroum/readme.md

-# Token Action HUD Alien RPG
+# Token Action HUD Symbaroum RPG

 Token Action HUD is a repositionable HUD of actions for a selected token.

 # Features

 - Make rolls directly from the HUD instead of opening your character sheet.
-- Use items from the HUD or right-click an item to open its sheet.
+- Click an item to open its sheet.
 - Move the HUD and choose to expand the menus up or down.
 - Unlock the HUD to customise layout and groups per user, and actions per actor.
 - Add your own macros, journal entries and roll table compendiums.

 ## Required Modules

-**IMPORTANT** - Token Action HUD Alien RPG requires the [Token Action HUD Core](https://foundryvtt.com/packages/token-action-hud-core) module to be installed.
+**IMPORTANT** - Token Action HUD Symbaroum RPG requires the [Token Action HUD Core](https://foundryvtt.com/packages/token-action-hud-core) module to be installed.

 ## Recommended Modules